 Some of these foods may seem healthy and very well can be, however that doesn’t mean they are healthy for everyone.
 This could be anything from soy, peanuts, processed meats, red meat, shellfish, and the list goes on.
-Click HERE for a video on 12 inflammatory foods.
 Your friend may be able to eat gluten, but you may not be able to.

 This could be a parasite that is causing an infection and ongoing inflammation in your body.
 It is really important to be tested for this especially with chronic health conditions that you’re trying to determine what the root cause is and a comprehensive stool test including a parasite test will evaluate for that specifically.
 This could also be something like a tick-borne illness contributing to an ongoing infection that your body is trying to manage.

 This can include internal toxins as well as external toxins.
 External toxins are things like herbicides, pesticides, and cleaning chemicals.
 We also have it in the products that we use on our bodies.
 On average, a woman uses 168 chemicals before they leave the house in the morning and a male uses 87.
 A female teenager uses even more than that.
 So, we want to think about the toxins that we are exposed to in our daily environment but also in our outside environment.

 This can be anything from chemical trauma, mechanical trauma, or emotional trauma.
 One of the biggest aspects of trauma is going to be stress.
 Stress is one of the number one things that contribute to inflammation in the body.
 There is also physical trauma.
 You could roll your ankle or hurt your knee while you’re running, etc., which can cause acute inflammation.
 If your body can’t manage it, then it can become systemic inflammation.

 Oftentimes we think of just the sex hormones when we think about hormone dysfunction.
 However, the hormone dysfunction that typically is the kick starter for most people is our stress hormones (think cortisol!) and especially right now in life.
 This is such a challenging time for so many of us that the stress hormones really can drive thyroid issues and other sex hormone issues such as estrogen dominance or progesterone and testosterone deficiency.

 You will have a greater inflammatory response when more of these receptors from all these different categories light up.
 Think of this as molecular signaling.
-So if you are a person that is eating inflammatory foods, you’re under a lot of stress, you already have a thyroid issue, then your inflammatory response is likely going to be greater.
+So if you are a person that is eating inflammatory foods, you’re under a lot of stress.
+You already have a thyroid issue, then your inflammatory response is likely going to be greater.
 Therefore, you will lose tolerance and you will have systemic inflammation which puts you at great risk for many diseases.

 At the end of the day, that’s what it’s all about…feeling your best.
 How can you optimize your health, how can you take ownership of your health, and make sure that you are living with vitality and not just skating through the world?
 You CAN feel energized, motivated, and live you’re best life.